2024/25 Tax Year End Guide: Maximise Your Pension Savings

 If your spouse or significant other has a pension of their own, you can also pay in their pension on their behalf.
 Remember, they will also be subject to the £40,000 annual pension allowance.
 If your spouse doesn’t work, you can set up a pension in their name and contribute up to £2,880 into it.
 With tax relief, this becomes £3,600.

-Pay into a Junior SIPP
+Pay Into a Junior SIPP

 You can contribute up to £2,880 into a Junior SIPP for each of your children.
 Contributions into a Junior SIPP enjoy the same tax relief as a regular pension, meaning your £2,880 will be topped up to £3,600 by the government.